Vix1209/Talenvo_X_Cleva-hackathon/README.md

 ## Overview

-Talenvo is an educational platform designed to provide seamless learning experiences both online and offline.
+Edulite is an educational platform designed to provide seamless learning experiences both online and offline.
 The system allows teachers to create courses with downloadable resources, enables students to access these courses offline, tracks progress across devices, and synchronizes data when connectivity is restored.

 ## Features